frame-consulting/DiffFusionServer.jl/docs/src/index.md

 ## Getting Started

+In this section, we document the usage of `DiffFusionServer` via Julia.
+Alternatively, you can use `DiffFusionServer` via [Docker](https://en.wikipedia.org/wiki/Docker_(software)) without the need to install Julia.

 The `DiffFusionServer` package uses `HTTP` and `Sockets` packages.
 These packages need to be added to the current project.

 ```